vlivashkin/tg-user-scanner/README.md

 await client.start()
 ```

-### Get users of any channel with access to participants
+### Get users of any channel or chat with access to participants

 ```python
 channel_url = "<channel url>"